 Due to the heavy machinery involved, construction site accident injuries can be serious and sometimes fatal.
 The consequences can leave victims facing hospitalization, medical bills, and other life-altering losses.
 You don’t have to manage these losses on your own when you hire a Long Island construction accident attorney for legal guidance.

 At Trantolo & Trantolo, LLC, our Long Island personal injury lawyers offer personalized legal representation to construction workers seeking compensation for accident damages.
 Our firm brings over 85 years of experience fighting for the rights of Long Island residents.
-Call today for your free initial consultation.
+Call us for a free consultation.

 After an accident, you deserve justice.
 Trantolo & Trantolo, LLC handles construction site accidents involving the incorrect operation of cranes and forklifts, construction equipment, hazardous material spills, and other dangers.